-Equity Oriented Fund:
+Equity Oriented Fund

-Particulars Investors Mutual Fund Tax on income (Income) distribution Income distributed would be taxable in the hands of unitholders as per applicable slabs Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and non-Domestic company/Foreign Company Capital Gain Tax: Capital Gain Tax: 1) Long Term 10% (12.5% w.e.f.
-23 July 2024) # Resident investor: No TDS Non-Resident Indian and Non- Domestic company/Foreign company: TDS at the rate of 10%@(12.5% w.e.f.
-23 July 2024)

-Particulars Investors Mutual Fund 2) Short Term 15% (20% w.e.f.
+Particulars Investors Mutual Fund Tax on income distribution Income distributed would be taxable in the hands of unitholders as per Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) applicable slabs Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and non-Domestic company/Foreign Company Capital Gain Tax: 1) Long Term 10% (12.5% w.e.f.
+23 July 2024) Resident investor: Nil Non-Resident Indian and Non- Domestic company/Foreign company: TDS at the rate of 10%@ (12.5% w.e.f.
+23 July 2024) 2) Short Term 15% (20% w.e.f.
 23 July 2024) Resident investor: No TDS NRI and non-Domestic company/Foreign company: TDS at the rate of 15%@ (20% w.e.f.
 23 July 2024)

+A fund shall be treated as equity oriented mutual fund where the investible funds are invested by way of equity shares in domestic companies to the extent of more than sixty-five per cent of the total proceeds of such fund.

-- # Aggregate long term capital gains exceeding one lakh twenty-five thousand rupees in a financial year, arising from the transfer of units of an equity-oriented fund, equity shares and units of business trust are liable to tax. - The above rates need to be increased by applicable surcharge and health & education cess. - @ Non-resident investors may be eligible for treaty benefit depending upon the facts of the case.
+The above rates need to be increased by applicable surcharge and health & education cess.

+(a) Non-resident investors may be eligible for treaty benefit depending upon the facts of the case.
 The same has not been captured above.